-Rule XVI of the Standing Rules of the Senate require that first degree amendments be germane only when offered to general appropriations measures.
-And Rule XXI lists the same requirement when cloture has been invoked.
+Rule XVI of the Standing Rules of the Senate require that first-degree amendments be germane only when offered to general appropriations measures.
+And Rule XXII lists the same requirement when cloture has been invoked.
 Some statutes also impose a germaneness requirement-for example, Section 305(b) of the Congressional Budget and Impoundment Act prohibits nongermane amendments to concurrent budget resolutions.
-Amendments to budget reconciliation bills also must be germane.
+Amendments to budget reconciliation bills must also be germane.
 Under all other circumstances, there is no rule limiting the subjects of amendments.

 Senators may impose a germaneness requirement on themselves as part of unanimous consent agreements.
+It has also become common in recent years for the Senate to, by unanimous consent, establish a super-majority vote threshold (usually 60 votes) for passage of non-germane amendments.
 An agreement that limits and divides control of the time for debating a measure and all amendments thereto may include an additional provision that "no amendment that is not germane to the provisions of the said bill shall be received."
 Senators who wish to protect their right to offer non-germane amendments may object to the inclusion of the germaneness provision or request that their proposed amendments be specifically exempted under the terms of the agreement.

 Alternatively, the Senate usually includes in unanimous consent agreements the requirement that amendments to a specific bill must be relevant.
 To be relevant, an amendment must not introduce a subject that the bill does not already address.
 It is possible for an amendment to be relevant but not germane-for example, if the amendment were to expand the applicability of the bill or the authority it grants.
-The parliamentarian advises the presiding officer and other Senators as to whether amendments qualify as germane or relevant.
+The Parliamentarian advises the presiding officer and other Senators as to whether amendments qualify as germane or relevant.